Learn the 24 Bonds We Rate BUY

 For an investment to be considered "fixed income," there needs to be some element of "fixed" to it.
 Fixed income investments come in all shapes and sizes, from a 1 month US Treasury bill to a 30 year Microsoft corporate bond.

 As discussed above, the VMFXX yield is a hypothetical number given how quickly interest rates can move and the short-term nature of its investments.
-Investors who own a 2 year US Treasury note with a YTM of 5.00% know the amount of interest they will receive between now and maturity, the dates of such interest payments, and the date and amount paid at maturity.
+Investors who own a 5 year corporate bond with a YTM of 5.50% know the amount of interest they will receive between now and maturity, the dates of such interest payments, and the date and amount paid at maturity.

 All of these facts are unknown to Vanguard VMFXX investors.
-As shown in Figure 8, on February 29, 2024, 60.9% of Vanguard VMFXX's investments were in securities with maturity dates between one and seven days.
-Since nearly two-thirds of the portfolio matures each week, these investments will need to be replaced with other investments that are unknown to VMFXX investors.
+As shown in Figure 8, on August 31, 2024, 67.1% of Vanguard VMFXX's investments were in securities with maturity dates between one and seven days.
+Since over two-thirds of the portfolio matures each week, these investments will need to be replaced with other investments that are unknown to VMFXX investors.
 The yields of these incoming investments are unknown to investors, making guesswork of future VMFXX dividends.

 In addition to VMFXX's high portfolio turnover that limits visibility of the VMFXX yield, it also significantly increases the transaction costs Vanguard VMFXX incurs to purchase new investments and sell existing ones.
 Despite knowing what these transaction costs are, Vanguard does not disclose them to investors.